pierangeloc/ray-tracer-zio/pres/deckset.md

 ```

 ---
-^Here's how the whole test looks like
+^Here's how the whole test looks like.
+Why do we build managed?
+Managed has an acquire/release process, in the acquire we load the mocks, in the release we verify them, and we fail if this verification is unsatisfied.

 ### Test **LiveRasteringModule**